 RCA BK-5B VINTAGE UNIAXIAL RIBBON MICROPHONE WITH YOKE AND ATTACHED XLR CABLE

-with yoke, windscreen and attached cable terminating to female 3 pin XLR
+with yoke and attached cable terminating to female 3 pin XLR

 No case or manual.